 Gotham Girls Junior Derby

-As the only junior roller derby league in NYC, Gotham Girls Junior Derby is dedicated to bringing the exciting sport of roller derby to girls and young women (including cisgender, transgender, intersex and gender-expansive individuals) 6 to 17 years old and providing opportunities for skaters of all skill levels to learn and play in a fun, safe and supportive environment.
+As the only junior roller derby league in NYC, Gotham Girls Junior Derby is dedicated to bringing the exciting sport of roller derby to cisgender, transgender and intersex girls and gender non-conforming participants 6 to 17 years old.
+We provide opportunities for skaters of all skill levels to learn and play in a fun, safe and supportive environment.

 Because roller derby is considered an extreme youth sport, GGJD prioritizes safety, with mandated protective equipment and high training standards for coaches and volunteers.
-GGJD aims to empower our skaters by bringing together girls and young women from diverse communities and helping develop their self-confidence, leadership skills, healthy decision-making, athleticism and overall fitness.
+GGJD aims to empower our skaters by bringing together participants from diverse communities and helping develop their self-confidence, leadership skills, healthy decision-making, athleticism and overall fitness.

 Who Are We?